Memory Foam Mattress vs Spring: Which One Wrecks Your Back?

 What is a custom comfort mattress?

-It’s a mattress tailored to your preferences—firmness, materials, and support zones—so comfort and alignment fit you, not the average.
-Curious about partner setups?
-See the Doppelbett method.
+A mattress tailored to your preferences—firmness, materials, and support zones—so alignment and comfort fit you, not the average sleeper.

 Are custom mattresses more expensive?

-Usually, yes.
-But longer lifespans and better sleep can offset the price over time, especially with trial periods and warranties.
+Yes, but longer lifespans and better sleep often offset the upfront cost over time, especially with warranties and trials.

 How do I choose the right custom mattress?

-Start with your sleep position and pressure points.
-Consider materials (latex vs. memory foam) and look for credible certifications and a home trial to test comfort.
+Start with your sleep position and comfort needs.
+Consider materials (latex vs. memory foam), certifications, and whether a trial is included.

 Can custom mattresses accommodate couples?

 Absolutely.
-Split firmness and modular builds let each partner personalize feel and support without compromise.
+Split firmness and modular designs let each partner personalize support without compromise.

 Related Reading